AkshathaPrasanna/MutVis/README.md

 1. Copy VCF files to the VCF_files/ directory and ensure the file names follow the convention of {sample_name}.vcf
 2. Add reference genome to the data/fasta directory and ensure the file name follow the convention of genome.fasta
-2. Copy each of the raw sample fastq files to the data/fastq directory and ensure the file names follow the convention of {ID}_1.fastq and {ID}_2.fastq
+3. To generae VCF files, Copy each of the raw sample fastq files to the data/fastq directory and ensure the file names follow the convention of {ID}_1.fastq and {ID}_2.fastq